eclipse-iofog/iofog.org/content/docs/1.0.0/helm/how-to-helm.md

 <aside class="notifications danger">
   <h3><img src="/images/icos/ico-danger.svg" alt="">SSH Route Bug GKE</h3>
   <p>Running Helm commands will fail after an agent has been deployed in any ioFog stack on the cluster.
-See [#known-isses](Known Issues) for more details. </p>
+See [#known-issues](Known Issues) for more details. </p>
 </aside>

 ## Uninstall ioFog Stack